mgp25/SC-API/README.md

-# Snap API
+# SnAPI Chat

 Interface to Snapchat

-**Read the [wiki](https://github.com/mgp25/Snap-API/wiki)** and previous issues before opening a new one!
+**Read the [wiki](https://github.com/mgp25/SnAPI-Chat/wiki)** and previous issues before opening a new one!
 Maybe your issue is already answered.

 ----------